When to Harvest Swiss Chard

 And knowing when to harvest swiss chard is key to enjoying its full flavor.

-This versatile leafy green is not only nutritious but also relatively easy to cultivate.
+This versatile leafy green is not only nutritious but also relatively easy to grow.

 In this guide, we'll cover everything you need to know about harvesting swiss chard, from recognizing the perfect time to pick baby leaves and mature greens, to the best techniques for ensuring a continuous, bountiful harvest.